-Are you trying to find the average conversion rate for PPC in 2019?
+Are you trying to find the average conversion rate for PPC?

 In this post, you’ll get a breakdown of conversion rates based on different industries, networks, and devices.
 Don’t worry, we’ll also share a few tips that will help you improve conversion rates.